Divinity Banner

 I'm running windows 7, so that shouldn't be the problem.
 However, I'm running the game in XP SP3 compatibility mode.
 If you need help setting that up, let me know.
 If not, please don't think I'm patronizing you.

-GothicCorpse Offline
+Offline

-mmm when i run the game in xp sp3 mode it just doesnt even start up the dos box comes up then disaperes :S kinda weird and yes everything is in the same folder it just comes up saying starting etc etc then it hangs t hen says push any button to quit \:\(
+mmm when i run the game in xp sp3 mode it just doesnt even start up the dos box comes up then disaperes :S kinda weird and yes everything is in the same folder it just comes up saying starting etc etc then it hangs t hen says push any button to quit frown

-GothicCorpse Offline
+Offline

 maybe my game is trying to run in dx10 it says it can in vista so why not window 7? but how the hell do you find out if its usein dx10 or 9 mmm

-RanShak Offline
+RanShak Offline OP

 You can choose the rendering hook when you make the bat file, but DX10 isn't an option.
 I set mine to DX9.

-GothicCorpse Offline
+Offline

 how much better does it make your game run i mean no stuttering at all or just a bit better? i did everything what your ment to do with that fpslimit just comes up saying push button to quit :S

-RanShak Offline
+RanShak Offline OP

 I get no stuttering, but the caveat is that you're locked at 30fps, which is relatively low.
 Also, I'm using a NoCD to run the game, which might have an effect on that.

-GothicCorpse Offline
+Offline

 yes useing the nocd crack does make the fpslimit work but it still feels kinda stuttery etc :s or maybe its just all in my mind now lol

-Conan 1 Offline
+Offline

-Loc: AZ
+Location: AZ

-Originally Posted By: GothicCorpse
+Originally Posted by GothicCorpse

 maybe my game is trying to run in dx10 it says it can in vista so why not window 7? but how the hell do you find out if its usein dx10 or 9 mmm